 Suzanne Wood, First runner-up Rosalind Perrin, Basketball Queen Rosalind Perrin is Holston's first Basketball Queen.
 This was announced in an assembly on January 31, after many days of strenuous campaigning.
 The queen is the official sweetheart of the basketball team.
 Suzanne Wood is the first runner-up.
 Basketball captains Jim Boswell and David Greene awarded the prizes to the girls.
 Each girl received a bouquet of red roses and a charm with her accomplishment inscribed on it.
 Rosalind was sponsored by the Senior Y-Teens, and Suzanne was sponsored by the Beta Club.
 A picture of the queen and her runner-up will appear in the school annual.
-The major requirements for the contestants were to be seniors and to be sponsored by a club with senior members.
-The Queen Contest was sponsored by the Student Council, whose members counted the ballots and work D. E. has a new member, Shirley Williams, who is a transfer student from North Carolina.
-She arrived at Holston, Monday, January 28, 1963, and only four days later she had secured a job with the Quality Bakery Stand in Kroger's.
-While in North Carolina, she worked with Robertson Radio Company.
+The major requirements for the conthe major requirements for the contestants were to be seniors and to be sponsored by a club with senior members.
+The Queen Contest was sponsored by the Student Council, whose members counted the ballots and work members counted the ballots and worked in every aspect of the contest.
+D E CILIB D. E. has a new member, Shirley Williams, who is a transfer student from North Carolina.
+She arrived at Hoiston, Monday, January 28, 1963, and only four days later she had secured a job with the Quality Bakery Stand in Kroger's.
+While in North Carolina, she worked with Robertson Kudio Company.
 C. S. O.

 Why walk the halls when there's some place to go?
 Christian Students Organization meets in the music room on Mondays and Fridays from 8:10 untol 8:25.
 Everyone is invited.
-Teresa Clevenger is now serving as Vice President and Fredrick Beal is JUNIOR Y-TEENS The Junior Y-Teens current project is decorating the teachers' lounge.
-They will observe Y-Teen's Day on March F. H. A.
+Teresa Clevenger is now serving as Vice President and Fredrick Beal is Treasurer.
+JUNIOR Y-TEENS The Junior Y-Teens current project is decorating the teachers' lounge.
+They will observe Y-Teen's Day on March 16.
+F. H. A.